 Cayman Subsidiary Risk.
 By investing in the Subsidiary, the Fund is indirectly exposed to the risks associated with the Subsidiary's investments.
 The futures contracts and other investments held by the Subsidiary are subject to the same economic risks that apply to similar investments if held directly by the Fund.
 The Subsidiary is not registered under the 1940 Act, and, unless otherwise noted in this Prospectus, is not subject to all the investor protections of the 1940 Act.
 Changes in the laws of the United States and the Cayman Islands could result in the inability of the Fund and/or the Subsidiary to continue to operate as it does currently and could adversely affect the Fund.
 For example, the Cayman Islands does not currently impose any income, corporate or capital gains tax or withholding tax on the Subsidiary.
 If Cayman Islands law changes such that the Subsidiary must pay Cayman Islands taxes, Fund shareholders would likely suffer decreased investment returns.
+In addition, the Subsidiary is also subject to many of the risks to which each Fund is subject, such as tax risks, commodity related risks, and market and data risks.

 Bond Risks.
 The Fund will be subject to bond and fixed income risks through its investments in U.S. Treasury securities, broad-based bond ETFs, and investments in U.S. Treasury and fixed income futures contracts.
 Changes in interest rates generally will cause the value of fixed-income and bond instruments held by Fund (or underlying ETFs) to vary inversely to such changes.
 Prices of longer-term fixed-income instruments generally fluctuate more than the prices of shorter-term fixed income instruments as interest rates change.
-Fixed-income instruments that are fixed-rate are generally more susceptible than floating rate loans to price volatility related to changes in interest rates.
+Fixed-income instruments that are fixed-rate are generally more susceptible than floating rate loans to price volatility related to changes in prevailing interest rates.
 The prices of floating rate fixed-income instruments tend to have less fluctuation in response to changes in interest rates, but will have some fluctuation, particularly when the next interest rate adjustment on such security is further away in time or adjustments are limited in amount over time.
 The Fund (or underlying ETFs) may invest in short-term securities that, when interest rates decline, affect the Fund's (or underlying ETF's) yield as these securities mature or are sold and the Fund (or underlying ETFs) purchases new short-term securities with lower yields.
 An obligor's willingness and ability to pay interest or to repay principal due in a timely manner may be affected by, among other factors, its cash flow.